mike99mac/minimy-mike99mac/README.md

     Install Complete
     ```

     This step can take up to ten minutes.
+It is recommended that you review the output file, checking for warnings or errors.

 - Confirm that **``venv``** is an alias which should have been set in your ``.bash_profile`` after the reboot.